-Feelings can overwhelm kids, especially difficult ones like anger or fear.
-Discover these children’s books about feelings to help your child cope.
+Feelings can overwhelm kids, especially difficult ones to process.
+Read these children’s books about feelings to help your child cope.

 Many of the challenges with our kids stem from their inability to process feelings the way you and I can.